 • It is unclear why repairs have not been done, or why repair proposals not put forward now.

-• More information is needed, including costs and timescales for repair as well as upgrade.
+• More information was needed, including costs and timescales for repair as well as upgrade.